missystem/cis415review/lecturenotes03.md

 all set to go now
 <br /><br />Effects in memory after parent calls fork()
 <br /><br /><br /><br /><br />

+### Analogy
+* Doing a fork() is analogous to cloning
+	- Copy is exactly the same
+	- Completely able to live independently
+	- Each has its own ability to execute
+	- Each has its own resources
+		- gets a copy of the parent’s process address space (unless you use another variant of fork())
+		- gets a copy of the parent’s PCB (includes its memory management information)
+	- Still executes the same code
+* What if you want to change the clone’s behavior
+* Doing an exec() is analogous to replacing the brain
+	- Executing new program code

+### Process Termination
+* Process executes last statement and asks the OS to delete it (via *exit()*)
+	- Output data from child to parent (via *wait()*)
+	- Process' resources are deallocated by OS
+* Parent may terminate execution of children processes (via *abort()*) if:
+	- Child has exceeded allocated resources
+	- Task assigned to child is no longer required
+	- Parent is exiting
+		- some OS do not allow child to continue if parent terminates
+		- all children terminated - cascading termination

 ### Relocatable Memory
 * Program instructions use addresses that logically start at 0